Main content

 Semi-Permanent Hair Color

 Suppose you’re more commitment-shy about a new shade or are looking for an option that’s a bit more natural or gentler on sensitive strands.
 In that case, semi-permanent hair color might be for you.
-Semi-permanent color is also great to try out a fantasy hair trend.
+Semi-permanent color is also great for trying out a fantasy hair trend.

 What is semi-permanent hair color?